September 1 THOUGHTS BECOME WORDS

 September 20 LEARNING

-In order to learn about something, you need to focus time, effort, and energy into learning all you can about that “something”.
+To learn about something, you need to focus your time, effort, and energy on learning all you can about that “something.”
 This can help you to avoid making mistakes and help make your efforts more successful.
 It would be shameful to fail because of a lack of effort to acquire readily available information.
 As a follower of Christ, this same situation applies.
 Focused time, effort, and energy to learn the Word of God will pay off for the rest of your life.
 No one wants to fail.
 Are you applying your time, effort, and energy into learning the Word?